Hans Amtmann

-Hans H. Amtmann (October 15, 1906 – February 20, 2007) was a German aircraft designer.
+Hans Henry Amtmann (October 15, 1906 – February 20, 2007) was a German aircraft designer.
 He was best known for his work at Blohm & Voss, where he worked as Head of New Projects under Chief Designer Richard Vogt during the World War II era.
 After the war, he moved the United States as part of Operation Paperclip, where he worked on a variety of projects.

 Early years

 Hans Amtmann was born in Sande, on the outskirts of Bergedorf, near Hamburg in Schleswig-Holstein, Germany, in October 1906.
 He was the second of two brothers.
 From the age of nine he was educated at the Hansa School.
 During this time he learned to play the violin, before moving on to study naval architecture at the State Technical College in Hamburg.
 In his final term he took a course in aeronautics.